0J3/QuickRPC/README.md

    > 3. noUpdateCheck will entirely disable update checking, not just disable enforcing usage of the latest version.
 3. If you are getting an error every aproximately 15 seconds, try [this](#disabling-game-detection-altogether-021-or-above)
 4. If you don't want preset games to be replaced on each program restart (new ones are still added on restart), use [this](#disabling-overwriting-games-012-or-above)

+## Issues

+If you have an issue, whether you need support, or there's a bug, just file an [Issue](https://github.com/0J3/QuickRPC/issues/new).
+Detail in the original post is optional, but would be good if provided.